Sum of Measures 1—5 (Total Package)

 The exchange rate has been allowed to adjust flexibly.
 A ceiling on cross-border financing under the macroprudential assessment framework was raised by 25% for banks, non-banks and enterprises.

-(i) Liquidity injection into the banking system via medium-term lending facility totaling of CNY1 trillion since January of this year [update]; (ii) June 8, the PBOC, to start buying up to CNY400 billion (US$56.1 billion) of loans that local lenders have provided to small businesses, giving local banks the ability to increase small business lending by as much as CNY1 trillion yuan.
+(i) Liquidity injection into the banking system via medium-term lending facility totaling of CNY1 trillion since January of this year ; (ii) June 8, the PBOC, to start buying up to CNY400 billion (US$56.1 billion) of loans that local lenders have provided to small businesses, giving local banks the ability to increase small business lending by as much as CNY1 trillion yuan; (iii) July 30, PBOC conducted a central bank bills swap (CBS) operation on July 30, 2020 in order to improve the liquidity of bank-issued perpetual bonds, support banks to replenish capital through perpetual bond issuance, and enable the financial sector to better serve the real economy.
+The operation registered RMB5 billion, with a term of three months and a rate of 0.10 percent; (iv) August 27, PBOC conducted a CNY5 billion CBS operation with a term of three months at a rate of 0.10 percent .

-(i) Reduction of the 1-year medium-term lending facility (MLF) rate and targeted MLF rate by 30 and 20 bps, respectively (ii) Reduction of the interest on excess reserves from 72 to 35 bps; (iii) Flexibility in the implementation of the asset management reform; (iv) The PBOC and the China Banking and Insurance Regulatory Commission (CBIRC) allows the sale of coronavirus-relief bonds by financial institutions.
-China Development Bank issued the first batch of special bonds to fight the virus, equivalent of CNY13.5 billion at 1.65% for the purpose of emergency funding for affected firms; (v) No amount/estimate: tolerance for higher NPLs for loans by epidemic-hit sectors and SMEs and reduced NPL provision coverage requirements ; (iii) May 15, The PBOC lowered the RRR by 0.5 percentage points, for rural financial institutions and urban commercial banks operating solely within provincial-level administrative regions.
+(i) Reduction of the 1-year medium-term lending facility (MLF) rate and targeted MLF rate by 30 and 20 bps, respectively; (ii) Reduction of the interest on excess reserves from 72 to 35 bps; (iii) Flexibility in the implementation of the asset management reform; (iv) The PBOC and the China Banking and Insurance Regulatory Commission (CBIRC) allows the sale of coronavirus-relief bonds by financial institutions.
+China Development Bank issued the first batch of special bonds to fight the virus, equivalent of CNY13.5 billion at 1.65% for the purpose of emergency funding for affected firms; (v) No amount/estimate: tolerance for higher NPLs for loans by epidemic-hit sectors and SMEs and reduced NPL provision coverage requirements ; (iii) May 15, The PBOC lowered the reserve requirement ration (RRR) by 0.5 percentage points, for rural financial institutions and urban commercial banks operating solely within provincial-level administrative regions.
 This marks the second phase, of RRR reduction for these types of banks, releasing about RMB200 billion of long-term funds; (iv) June 17, The State Council encouraged financial institutions to provide CNY1.5 trillion (about $212 billion) worth of benefits to firms through cuts in interest rates and other methods this year.
-In order to support such firms, government at all levels have adopted policies like conducting differentiated supervision, increasing credit availability and mitigating loan risks [update]; (v) No amount/estimate: PBOC announced the Loan Prime Rate (LPR) on June 22, 2020 as follows: the one-year LPR is 3.85% and the above-five-year LPR is 4.65%.
-The rates are effective until the next release [update].
+In order to support such firms, government at all levels have adopted policies like conducting differentiated supervision, increasing credit availability and mitigating loan risks ; (v) No amount/estimate: PBOC announced the Loan Prime Rate (LPR) on June 22, 2020 as follows: the one-year LPR is 3.85% and the above-five-year LPR is 4.65%.
+The rates are effective until the next release; (vi) The one-year interest rate charged by the PBOC's lending to financial institutions that take deposits - called the re-lending rate - decreased by 0.25 percentage point to 2.25 percent (aimed especially at increasing cheaper credit for agricultural and small firms).
+The rediscount rate dropped by the same extent to 2 percent.
+The bank also lowered the interest rates of re-lending for financial stability purposes by 0.5 percentage point to 1.75 percent.

 |02C - Loan guarantees||